freezer333/ramapo/source/courses/hnrs420/index.md

 [Presentation Teams](presentations.html)

 #### Presentation 1 - Security Disasters (3/9/15)
 The first presentation will be on a specific instance where security issues have had a significant effect on the public.
-This can be related to identity/financial fraud, privacy infrigement (by hackers, companies, or the government), and infrastructure (cyberterrorism, bugs).
+This can be related to identity/financial fraud, privacy infringement (by hackers, companies, or the government), and infrastructure (cyberterrorism, bugs).

 #### Presentation 2 - Emerging Technologies (4/20/15)
 The second presentation is focused on an emerging technology.
 Here are the potential topics:

 * Quantum Computing - what does this mean for computing power?
-* Virtual Reality - is the Oculus Rift just the beginning?
 * Autonomous Vehicles - From drones to self-driving cars - what will we be using in 5 years?
 * 3D Printing - where is this going?
-* High Frequence Trading - what is it, how is it effecting our economy, and what is its future?
+* High Frequency Trading - what is it, how is it effecting our economy, and what is its future?

 ### Debates
 The second part of eight of the lectures include a semi-structured debate.
 Students will be paired, and two teams (4 total students) will be expected to frame a debate surrounding the topic assigned.